LaserHD/The-Red-Box/README.md

 If you see something in the code that i could do better, feel free to let me know :)
 I am still a beginner so its just a simple game.
 I'll try better in the future.

+the game is in german, but i'll add a English Version soon!

 ----------------------------------------------------------------------------------------